vippsas/vipps-login-api/vipps-login-api.md

 ### ID token validation

-When acting as a partner on behalf of a merchant's sale unit, you do not have access to the merchant's `client_id`, which is used for [ID token validation](#id-token).
+When acting as a partner on behalf of a merchant's sales unit, you do not have access to the merchant's `client_id`, which is used for [ID token validation](#id-token).
 We strongly encourage partners to use the `msn` claim in the ID token for this purpose and ensure that its value is the same as the Merchant serial number used for the login.

 ### Requirements